Welcome to the Bradley Geobiology Lab at Queen Mary University of London

 PHOTO CREDIT Top: Scott's Hut, Cape Evans, Antarctica.
 Marc Neveu Right: McMurdo Sound, Antarctica.
 Mridul Thomas

 Earth and environmental science, like other scientific disciplines, is and has been dominated by white faces and voices.
 Black scientists are subjected to racial bias while working at field sites, at meetings, in labs and classrooms, and in life.
 This must stop.
-Scientists can and must do more to fight structural and societal injustices.
-We all must stand up and speak out when we see racial injustice and how it impacts our colleagues.
+Integrating a diverse set of experiences is critical for a comprehensive understanding of science.
 Discrimination and injustice, racially or otherwise, is not welcome and will not be tolerated in this space.